Doula… that’s like a midwife, right?

 - Midwives, on the contrary, in many states complete years of intensive education before gaining a license.
 Many people hear the word midwife and instantly think “lay person.”
 Nothing could be further from the truth.

 - A certified nurse midwife (CNM) does everything an OB-GYN would do, minus the surgical stuff.
+And furthermore they have excellent outcomes.
+Read: The case for midwifery (WHO)

 - A certified professional midwife (CPM) specializes in out-of-hospital birth; ask your CPM about their transfer protocol in the event of an emergency and under what circumstances would a patient “risk out” of their home- or birth center-based care.